Our Ultimate Baby Registry Checklist

 – baby swing**

-– Jogging stroller (check Craigslist, these are probably the most-purchased and least-used things out there)
+– Jogging stroller (check Craigslist, these are probably the most-purchased and least-used things out there; do your research on recalls and safety warnings)

 – Exersaucer/stationary entertainment/containment (Bumbo or bebePOD, etc)